Have your kids brought home head lice and nits from school? Are you itching and scratching because you’ve picked up scabies?

 The best way to treat scabies is to use a lotion or a cream that will help to get rid of the mites that cause scabies, clearing the infestation from your whole body.

-If you think you may have scabies and are unsure how to treat it, we recommend asking your doctor or pharmacist for advice.
+If you think you may have scabies and are unsure how to treat them, we recommend asking your doctor or pharmacist for advice.

 If you or your child have head lice, one of the first symptoms you’ll notice is itching.